emagiz/emdocs/mds/ILM/index.md

-# eMagiz as an HIP
+# eMagiz as a HIP

 | point to point | many to many |
 | :------------: | :----------: |